obsidiansystems/obelisk-oauth/README.md

 ## Setup

-This repo contains two packages: obelisk-oauth-common and obelisk-oauth-backend.
+This repo contains two packages: `obelisk-oauth-common` and `obelisk-oauth-backend`.

+An example usage of these packages is available in the `example` directory.

 To add these packages to your obelisk project, follow the steps below from your obelisk project root (i.e., the folder you ran `ob init` in).